 In the event that the father of the bride has passed away, his death certificate should be presented.
 The closest male guardian of the bride will then be required.

-There are a lot of firms that offer marriage counselling services that also have marriage lawyers in Dubai to handle some affairs for you.
-HHS Lawyers and Legal Consultants is one of them, a leading firm that doesn’t simply handle a team of marriage lawyers in Dubai but also provide certificate attestation in UAE for the marriage certificates and other documents that couples need to be attested.
+There are a lot of Law firms in Dubai, Sharjah, Abu Dhabi UAE that offer marriage counselling services that also have marriage lawyers in Dubai to handle some affairs for you.
+HHS Lawyers and Legal Consultants is one of them, a leading firm that doesn’t simply handle a team of family lawyers in Dubai but also provides certificate attestation in UAE for the marriage certificates and other documents that couples need to be attested.